meta-magic/amexio.github.io/README.md

 import { AmexioChartsModule } from 'amexio-ng-extensions';

 //To import Maps
-import { AmexioMapsModule } from 'amexio-ng-extensions';
+import { AmexioMapModule } from 'amexio-ng-extensions';

 // To import Dashboard
-import { AmexioDashboardModule } from 'amexio-ng-extensions';
+import { AmexioDashBoardModule } from 'amexio-ng-extensions';

 // To import Enterprise